Juvenile Crimes Small Firm. Big Practice.

 The sentence imposed depends on the particular facts of the child's case.

 Our juvenile crimes lawyers help those in Charleston and Summerville with legal matters involving minors.
-We know what impacts being adjudicated delinquent can have, which is why we fight hard toward an optimal result for your child.
+We know what impacts being adjudicated delinquent can have, so we fight hard for your child's optimal result.

 Can a Minor Be Tried as an Adult in South Carolina?